mikey-austin/greyd/doc/greydb.8.md

     spamtrap@mydomain.org

+If adding or deleting a DOMAIN entries (**-D**), keys should be specified as domains/email addresses:

+    allowed-domain.org
+    @another-allowed-domain.org
+    individual@greyd.org

 Otherwise keys must be numerical IP addresses.

 ## DATABASE OUTPUT FORMAT

 If invoked without any arguments, **greydb** lists the contents of the database in a text format.

-For SPAMTRAP entries the format is:
+For SPAMTRAP and DOMAIN entries the format is:

     type|mailaddress